SAP-archive/cloud-workflow-codejam/exercises/05/readme.md

 :point_right: Change the two references `workflow_OrderFlow` to `workflow`, i.e. both in the "requires" section of the module, and in the "name" section of the resource.
 Also change the "type" of the resource to `org.cloudfoundry.existing-service`.
 (You did something very similar to this in [exercise 02](../02#2-modify-the-mtayaml-file-to-reflect-the-existing-workflow-service-instance).)

+:point_right: Change the service-plan of workflow resource from `standard` to `lite`

 The result should look like this:

 ```yaml